 If you’re a homeowner, you know how much it takes to keep your home functional and safe.
 From waterproofing to regular maintenance, keeping your home in its best shape can be quite a task.
 While most homeowners take great pains to keep their homes maintained and up to date on repairs, something that too many forget about is the very real danger of Radon gas.

 Protecting your home is an integral part of keeping your belongings and loved ones safe.
 A lot goes in to keeping your home functional, warm, and inviting.
 Part of protecting your home is keeping it waterproof.
-Waterproofing takes many different forms and involves many different parts of your home.
+Both interior and exterior waterproofing takes many different forms and involves many different parts of your home.
 With that in mind, here are some of the different spaces you need to waterproof for a safe, protected home.

 You’ll find a waterproof membrane in many homes.
 These membranes are rubber sheets applied to the outside of your home’s foundation to keep water out.
 For many homeowners, waterproof membranes have been the go-to choice for their basement waterproofing needs.
 While these membranes can be effective, they also have disadvantages.
 Rubber waterproof membranes are applied to the outside of your home’s foundation and are installed either when your home is being built or later through excavation.